Simple Test, Complex Engineering

 A direct plug-in adapter to your polysomnograph device to monitor pH changes during sleep studies.

-Complete a study and analyze it with a only few clicks.
+Complete a study and analyze it with a few clicks.
 Our DataView software automatically calculates reflux events at several thresholds and presents a RYAN score (the official LPR scoring system, proprietary to Restech's pH system).

 Properly evaluate reflux activity to best direct treatment.